-Cirmtuzumab - monoclonal antibody targeting ROR1
+Zilovertamab - monoclonal antibody targeting ROR1

-Cirmtuzumab scientific background: inhibition of ROR1 as a therapeutic strategy in cancer
+Zilovertamab scientific background: inhibition of ROR1 as a therapeutic strategy in cancer

-ROR1 is an onco-embryonic protein essential for normal fetal development whose expression is suppressed in adults unless reactivated as a survival factor by many different cancers.
-The switching-on of ROR1 is consistent with a pattern in cancer, in which normal cells lose their highly differentiated functions and return to a more primitive state, where they exhibit a greatly increased capacity for invasion, metastasis and resistance to treatment.
-This dedifferentiation is associated with expression of a number of genes normally restricted to fetal development, one of which is ROR1.
+ROR1 is an onco-embryonic protein essential for normal fetal development whose expression is suppressed at birth unless reactivated as a survival factor by many different cancers.
+The switching-on of ROR1 is consistent with the general process of de-differentiation in cancer, in which normal cells lose their highly differentiated functions and return to a more primitive state, where they exhibit a greatly increased capacity for invasion, metastasis and resistance to treatment.
+This de-differentiation is associated with expression of a number of genes normally restricted to fetal development, one of which is ROR1.
 Cancer cells with the highest potential for self-renewal are sometimes referred to as tumor-initiating cells or cancer stem cells and are capable of invading other tissues or metastasizing to form tumors in distant sites in the body.
 These tumor-initiating cells are also the cells that have been found to be the most resistant to standard cancer therapies including chemotherapy and radiation therapy.
 Cancer cells that overexpress ROR1 have been shown to have increased survival, migration and resistance to chemotherapy.

-Over-expression of ROR1 has been reported in multiple hematological and solid tumor types.
 Histological staining of over 350 human tumor samples identified that a majority expressed ROR1, including 90% or more of uterine cancers, lymphomas and prostate cancers.
+Over-expression of ROR1 has been reported in multiple hematological and solid tumor types, as shown in the following table (Zhang 2012):